Anton0729/ToDo-List-Project/Readme.md

 ## Overview

-This project is a task management system built with FastAPI and PostgreSQL, enabling users to manage tasks (ToDo list) and includes user authentication with JWT.
+This project is a task list management system built with FastAPI and PostgreSQL, enabling users to manage tasks (ToDo list) and includes user authentication with JWT.
 The system allows users to create, update, view, and delete tasks.
 It supports filtering by task status, and pagination, and ensures that only authorized users can access the service.
 The application is fully Dockerized for easy setup and deployment.